Deadlines for Animal Program Documents

 Regional Collection Plans (RCPs) – due every 5 years

-TAG Annual Reports – due July 15th every year.
-Submitted to the TAG’s WCMC Liaison and the AZA Vice President of Animal Programs.
+TAG Annual Reports – due February 1st every year.
+Submitted to the TAG’s APM Committee Liaison and the AZA Conservation, Management, & Welfare Sciences (CMWS) Department.

 Species Survival Plan® (SSP) Programs

-Breeding and Transfer Plans – due every 3 years.
-Deadlines refer to the final draft of the Breeding and Transfer Plan.
+Breeding and Transfer Plans – due typically every 3 years in accordance with the submission date listed on the front cover of the previous publication.
+Deadlines refer to the final version of the Breeding and Transfer Plan.

 Population Management 1 (PM1) – deadline to take this professional development course is within 2 calendar years of starting as a Studbook Keeper.